 3. How does modular ERP differ from traditional ERP systems?

-4. Can a modular ERP system be integrated with existing software?
+4. Can a modular ERP system integrate with existing software?

 5. What are the challenges of implementing a modular ERP system?